-As will be mentioned in our next article [Chap.
-3], in spite of insufficient information concerning the

-Pax5 gene (as a single allele) located on Z chromosome that is monosomy in chickens, fortunately, we could generate the Pax5-deficient DT40 mutant cell line, Pax5(-), and clarify severe and moderate influences of its deficiency on the gene expressions of IgM H- and L-chains and others.
-In order to know transcription manner of the chicken Pax5 gene, sufficient information on its proximal 5'-upstream region should be essential.
-However, as mentioned above, nucleotide sequences of the gene were not fully deposited in any database, whereas those on its homologues could be cited from GenBank.
-Therefore, we cloned the ~4.9 kb 5'-upstream region of the Pax5 gene from DT40 genomic DNA by our original gene walking techniques, including Southern blotting, colony hybridization and sub-cloning as follows.
+As will be mentioned in the next Chapter 3, in spite of insufficient information concerning the Pax5 gene (as a single allele) existing on Z sex chromosome that is monosomy in chickens, fortunately, we could generate the Pax5-deficient DT40 mutant cell line, Pax5(-), and clarify severe and moderate influences of its deficiency on the gene expressions of IgM H- and L-chains and others.
+In order to know the mechanism of the Pax5 gene expression, sufficient information on its proximal 5'-upstream region should be essential.
+However, at the start of this study, the nucleotide sequences of the Pax5 gene were not fully deposited in any database, whereas those of its homologues could be cited from GenBank.
+Therefore, we cloned and sequenced the proximal ~4.9 kb 5'-upstream region of the Pax5 gene from DT40 genomic DNA by our original gene walking techniques, including Southern blotting, colony hybridization and sub-cloning as follows.

 To clone the ~4.9 kb 5'-upstream fragment of the Pax5 gene, we first amplified the 85 bp fragment, corresponding to positions -55 to +30 in exon 1 and including its translation initiation codon, from DT40 genomic DNA by PCR.
-Since several screenings using the resultant PCR product as probe yielded no positive clones from a DT40 λFIXII genomic library [26], we directly screened DT40 genomic DNA to obtain the Pax5 5'-upstream fragment in combination with Southern blotting and colony hybridization using the above-mentioned PCR amplified product.
-As a first step, we digested DT40 genomic DNA in various different combinations of two of numerous restriction enzymes, each of which recognizes multiple cloning sites of pBluescript II SK(+) plasmid, and subsequently Southern blotting using the 85 bp PCR amplified fragment as probe was performed on digested DNA fragments several times.
-Of numerous positive fragments being different in length and restriction enzyme sites, we focused our attention on ~2.1 kb XbaI/ClaI fragment containing the 85 bp fragment.
-To obtain the desired ~2.1 kb fragment, large amounts of genomic DNA (200 μg) were digested with XbaI plus ClaI and separated in 0.8% agarose gel, followed by excising the gel piece expected to contain ~2.1 kb fragments.
-The DNA fragments were extracted using filter cartridge from the gel piece, recovered by phenol/chloroform extraction plus ethanol precipitation and inserted into XbaI/ClaI sites of pBluescript II SK(+) vector.
-The ligated plasmids were introduced into XL-1 blue MRF competent cells, and colony hybridization using the 85 bp fragment as probe was carried out to yield positive colonies.
-Then, recombinant plasmid DNA was isolated and its nucleotide sequences were determined.
+Since several screenings using the resultant PCR product as a probe yielded no positive clones from a DT40 λFIXII genomic library [26], we directly screened DT40 genomic DNA to obtain the Pax5 5'-upstream fragment in combination with Southern blotting and colony hybridization using the above-mentioned PCR amplified product.
+As a first step, we digested DT40 genomic DNA in various different combinations of two of numerous restriction enzymes, each of which recognizes multiple cloning sites of pBluescript II SK(+) plasmid, and subsequently performed Southern blotting using the 85 bp PCR amplified fragment as a probe on digested DNA fragments several times.
+Of numerous positive fragments being different in length and restriction enzyme sites, we focused our attention on the ~2.1 kb XbaI/ClaI fragment containing the 85 bp fragment.
+To obtain the desired ~2.1 kb fragment, large amounts of genomic DNA (200 μg) were digested with XbaI plus ClaI, and the digested fragments were separated in 0.8% agarose gel, followed by excising the gel piece expected to contain the ~2.1 kb fragments.
+The DNA fragments were extracted using filter cartridge from the gel piece, recovered by phenol-chloroform extraction plus ethanol precipitation, and inserted into XbaI/ClaI sites of pBluescript II SK(+) vector.
+The ligated plasmids were introduced into XL-1 blue MRF competent cells, and colony hybridization using the 85 bp fragment as a probe was carried out to yield positive colonies.
+Then, the recombinant plasmid DNA was isolated and its nucleotide sequences were determined.
 The XbaI/ClaI fragment consisted of 1995 bp 5'-upstream and 241 bp downstream regions from the transcription initiation site +1.

 As a second step, we obtained further extended 5'-upstream fragment of the Pax5 gene, using colony hybridization and sub-cloning techniques as follows.
 By PCR using appropriate sense and antisense primers constructed based on the above-mentioned nucleotide sequences, the 1626 bp fragment corresponding to positions -1656 to -32 of the gene was amplified from DT40 genomic DNA.
 The resultant PCR products were digested by BssHII and separated in 0.8% agarose gel.
 The desired 263 bp fragment was excised from the gel, purified and sequenced.
-The obtained BssHII fragment corresponded to the region from positions -1656 to -1394 of the Pax5 gene was used as probe in subsequent sub-cloning.
+The obtained BssHII fragment corresponded to the region from positions -1656 to -1394 of the Pax5 gene was used as a probe in subsequent sub-cloning.